MicroEJ/docs/SDKUserGuide/install.rst

    Your installation has completed successfully

-The SDK is now installed on your computer.
+The SDK Distribution is now installed on your computer.
 You can launch it from your application launcher or by executing the :guilabel:`MicroEJ` executable in the installation path.

-At the first launch, please check if there is a newer version available.
-If so, please update your SDK.
+Now you can check if there is a newer SDK version available.

 .. _sdk_update:

-Update the version
+Update SDK Version
 ------------------

 - Select :guilabel:`Help` > :guilabel:`Check for updates`.